-Contractor agrees to actively participate in the statewide effort to promote the appropriate use of C-sections.
-This ongoing initiative sponsored by Covered California, DHCS, and CalPERS as well as major employers have adopted the goal of reducing NTSV (Nulliparous, Term Singleton, Vertex) C-section rates to meet or exceed the national Healthy People 2020 target of twenty-three-point nine percent (23.9%) for each hospital in the state by year end 2019.
+Contractor agrees to actively participate in the statewide effort through Smart Care California to promote the appropriate use of C-sections.
+This ongoing initiative sponsored by Covered California, DHCS, and CalPERS as well as major employers has adopted the goal of reducing Nulliparous, Term Singleton, Vertex (NTSV) C-section rates to meet or exceed the national Healthy People 2020 target of twenty-three-point nine percent (23.9%) for each hospital in the state by year end 2019.
 In addition to actively participating in this collaborative, Contractor shall:

-- 1) Work collaboratively with Covered California to promote and encourage all in-network hospitals that provide maternity services to enroll in the California Maternity Quality Care Collaborative (CMQCC) Maternal Data Center (MDC). - 2) Review information on C-section rate for NTSV deliveries and use it to inform hospital engagement strategy to reduce low risk (NTSV) C-sections.
-Such information will also be used for negotiation and evaluation purposes regarding any extension of this Agreement. - Adopt a payment methodology progressively to include all contracted physicians and hospitals serving Enrollees, such that by year end 2019, payment is structured to support only medically necessary care and there is no financial incentive to perform C-sections.
-Contractor must report on its design and either the number or percent of hospitals contracted, as applicable, under this model in its annual application for certification. - 4) Covered California expects Contractor to only contract with hospitals that demonstrate they provide quality care and promote the safety of Enrollees.
+Work collaboratively with Covered California to promote and encourage all in-network hospitals that provide maternity services to use the resources provided by California Maternity Quality Care Collaborative (CMQCC) and enroll in the CMQCC Maternal Data Center (MDC).

+- Review information on C-section rate for NTSV deliveries and use it to inform hospital engagement strategy to reduce NTSV C-sections.
+Such information will also be used for negotiation and evaluation purposes regarding any extension of this Agreement. - 3) Adopt a payment methodology progressively to include all contracted physicians and hospitals serving Enrollees, such that by year end 2019, payment is structured to support only medically necessary care and there is no financial incentive to perform C-sections.
+Smart Care California has outlined three payment strategies to align payment with medically necessary use of C-sections: - (a) Adopt a blended case rate payment for both physicians and hospitals - (b) Include a NTSV C-section metric in existing hospital and physician quality incentive programs - (c) Adopt population-based payment models, such as ACO-like arrangements.

+Contractor must report on its payment methodology, how this methodology aligns with the Smart Care California payment strategies, and either the number or percent of hospitals contracted, as applicable, under this model in its annual application for certification.

+4) Covered California expects Contractor to only contract with hospitals that demonstrate they provide quality care and promote the safety of Enrollees.
 Though Covered California does not expect Contractor to base outlier performance, and potential network removal decisions, on one measure alone, it is expected that Contractor will encourage providers with high rates of NTSV C-section delivery to pursue CMQCC coaching.
-Covered California expects Contractor to consider NTSV C-section rate, improvement trajectory, and willingness to engage in coaching as part of its maternity hospital contracting decisions and terms by year end 2019.
+Covered California expects Contractor to consider NTSV C-section rate, improvement trajectory, and willingness to engage in coaching as part of its maternity hospital contracting decisions and terms by year end 2019 and annually thereafter.

-POPULATION HEALTH: PREVENTIVE HEALTH, WELLNESS AND AT-RISK ENROLLEE SUPPORT
+ARTICLE 6 POPULATION HEALTH: PREVENTIVE HEALTH, WELLNESS AND AT-RISK ENROLLEE SUPPORT